NVIDIA/aistore/docs/relnotes-4.1.rc1.md

 }
 ```

-Internal OIDC handling includes JWKS caching, issuer validation, and optional custom CA bundles.
+OIDC handling includes JWKS caching, issuer validation, and optional custom CA bundles.
 S3 client calls that rely on STS-style authentication can now interoperate with JWTs where applicable.
-Internally, the token cache has been sharded to reduce contention.
+The token cache has been sharded to reduce contention.

 ### Cluster-Key Authentication

-A new cluster-internal authentication mechanism supports signing redirect URLs with an HMAC shared key distributed via metasync.
-Key rotation, nonce validation, and limited grace periods are configurable:
+A separate cluster-internal authentication mechanism provides HMAC-based security to complement edge-based access control.

+This design allows AIS proxies (gateways) to handle JWT validation and access control at the edge, while AIS targets (storage servers) can independently validate user requests arriving on public ports.

 ```json
 {